8

 Ford Ranger cornering

-Which is why ‘competent’ is about as generously as we can describe the way the Ranger conducts itself on UK roads.
-It handles very well, considering that it’s a 5.4m-long 2.2-tonner with an unusually high centre of roll, hybrid off-road tyres and a large lump of iron for a rear axle.
-It’s better, in fact, than one or two passenger cars we could mention, the Land Rover Defender being one.
+It handled very well, considering it was a 5.4m-long 2.2-tonner with an unusually high centre of roll, hybrid off-road tyres and a large lump of iron for a rear axle.
+It was better, in fact, than one or two passenger cars like the Land Rover Defender.

-But in the ride department particularly, the Ranger is no match for a well sorted 4x4 like a Santa Fe or Freelander.
-While bumps are dealt with adequately enough, every one is felt and then bodily amplified.
-It reminds you that, unless you’ve got a dirt bike in the back and you’re careering down a broken forest path, you’re just not using this car properly.
+While bumps were dealt with adequately enough, you could still feel each one.
+It reminded you that, unless you’ve got a dirt bike in the back and you’re careering down a broken forest path, you were just not using this car properly.

 People who like pick-ups, and who use them as the maker intended, probably quite like that about them.
 But if you like Honda CR-Vs and don’t need the added utility, you probably won’t.

-Lateral grip levels are modest on asphalt, but sufficient to allow this giant to feel almost as secure and composed as most big family cars at legal speeds.
+Lateral grip levels were modest on asphalt, but sufficient to allow this giant to feel almost as secure and composed as most big family cars at legal speeds.
 But again, ‘competent’ is the defining term.

 MPG & RUNNING COSTS